 Library Mission Statement

-Simply stated, the mission of the Essex Library is to: Serve as the community’s center for lifelong learning and cultural enrichment.
+Simply stated, the mission of the Essex Library is: the Essex Library Association is your center for free, reliable information.
+We stimulate curiosity, nurture creativity and enable discovery.
+We are a window into the world.
 Learning can take many forms and approaches when covering a population with diverse needs ranging from literacy programs for preschoolers to retirement questions for seniors.
 Citizens of all ages are invited to use the Library’s services and facilities as they engage in their individual and collective lifelong learning endeavors.
 The Library is committed to providing the necessary talent and resources required to achieve its mission.

 Library Support and Funding